onyi-data/nhanes-healthcare-analysis/README.md

 # Healthcare Data Analysis (NHANES Dataset)

 ## 📊 Overview
-This project analyzes healthcare data from the NHANES dataset using Excel to uncover insights on BMI and cholesterol across gender groups.
+This project analyzes real-world healthcare data from the NHANES dataset to uncover insights into body mass index (BMI) and cholesterol levels across different gender groups.

+The analysis demonstrates a complete data workflow — from raw data cleaning to interactive dashboard creation using Microsoft Excel.

 ---

 ## 🎯 Objectives
+- Clean and prepare raw healthcare datasets
+- Merge multiple datasets using unique identifiers (SEQN)
 - Analyze BMI and cholesterol trends
-- Compare health indicators by gender
+- Compare health indicators across gender
-- Build an interactive Excel dashboard
+- Build an interactive dashboard using slicers
-- Demonstrate data cleaning and analysis skills

 ---